 For Disney’s Animal Kingdom, you could do breakfast at Sanaa.
 However, I might do Sanaa for an early lunch so you can have bread service.
 Plan this on a day where the park was open later, and you can experience Pandora, World of Avatar in the evening.

-Parking at Disney World (Disney Springs & Water Parks)
+Parking at Disney Springs & Disney’s Water Parks

 Lastly, I wanted to mention parking at Disney Springs and the Disney World Water Parks.
 At this time Blizzard Beach is the only water park open.